Bookmark These Online Classes for Kids When Stir-Crazy Times Set In

-As we all settle into a new routine of staying at home, parents are working overtime in between conference calls, virtual coffee meetings, and emailing just to entertain their kids.
+Months into our not-so-new routine of staying at home, parents are still working overtime in between conference calls, virtual coffee meetings, and emailing just to entertain their kids.
 When screen time is off the table, fort building, meal prepping, and crafting are all easy ways to capture little ones’ attention.
-But sometimes, online fun is necessary—especially when the adults have their own to-do lists.
+But sometimes online fun is necessary—especially when the adults have their own to-do lists.

 Rather than park your tots in front of the TV, turn the day into a mini virtual field trip.
 These eight educational resources aren’t meant to feel like schoolwork, so your children will actually be eager to jump right in.
 From science experiments to yoga, bookmark these activities when you want to get their creativity flowing again.

-The Kennedy Center is hosting Lunch Doodles with Mo Willems, its education artist in residence, every day online at 1 p.m.
+The Kennedy Center is hosting Democracy Doodle with Mo Willems, its education artist in residence.
+The series of online videos celebrates doodles and democracy—two forms of self-expression worthy of celebration.
 Bring some paper, pencils, crayons, and—of course—a snack.

 Virtual art exhibitions are a very real thing now.
 Tons of museums, including the Guggenheim and the National Gallery of Art, have opened up their doors so we can still experience their collections in isolation.
-On Mondays, the Museum of Contemporary Art will host Back to School, a time for family-friendly activities, interactive workshops, and a virtual talking tour.
+One Sunday each month, the Museum of Contemporary Art hosts For Families, an inclusive virtual program that includes an experimental activity for kids and teaches parents how to talk to little ones about art.

 The playground might be off-limits, but a short yoga sesh will get your little ones up and moving, especially if it involves cool characters they connect with.
 Cosmic Kids releases new (free) videos on YouTube every week that are all based around storytelling.
 If you’ve noticed your child has been feeling anxious lately, switch on CK’s mindfulness series, Zen Den, which teaches kids breathing techniques.